PeterCamilleri/CX16/vm/sweet_16.md

 sw16_tests_fail err_code | Exit the simulation with an err_code (2..255).

 Note that to use these macros, the Sweet-16 CPU must be selected.
+Otherwise an assembly error will be reported.

 ## References: